taubyte/tau.how/docs/development/libraries.md

 dream inject push-all
 ```

 Wait for the builds to finish.
-Then click on ⚡️ to open the function's endpoint in a new tab.
+Then click on the thunder icon to open the function's endpoint in a new tab.

 ![](/images/webconsole-new-library-new-func-exec-btn.png)